connect-group/terraform-aws-rds-finalsnapshot/README.md

 > The first time this configuration is applied the `first_run` variable passed to the modules must be `true`.
 >
 > All subsequent applies should have `first_run` set to false or ommitted (as false is default).
+>
+> Please read all of the README if using or maintaining this module.

 This module, or specifically the two submodules `snapshot_identifiers` and `snapshot_maintenance` will manage Final Snapshots of AWS database instances and clusters to ensure that infrastructure can be backed up, destroyed,